 (g) at Customer’s request and expense, promptly provide Customer with all reasonable assistance necessary to enable Customer to: (i) notify relevant breaches of the GDPR to the relevant Data Protection Authorities and/or affected Data Subjects; (ii) conduct Data Protection Impact Assessments; and (iii) obtain any necessary authorisations from Data Protection Authorities;

-(h) permanently and securely delete (or, at the election of Customer, return) all Relevant Personal Data in the possession or control of Service Provider or any of its Subprocessors, thirty (30) days after the end of the Term, unless the applicable law of England or the European Union or an EU Member State (as applicable) requires otherwise; and (ii) procure that its Subprocessors shall do likewise;
+(h) permanently and securely delete (or, at the election of Customer, return) all Relevant Personal Data in the possession or control of Service Provider or any of its Subprocessors, within thirty (30) days after the end of the Term, unless the applicable law of England or the European Union or an EU Member State (as applicable) requires otherwise; and (ii) procure that its Subprocessors shall do likewise;

 (i) at Customer’s request and expense: (i) promptly provide Customer with all information necessary to enable Customer to demonstrate compliance with its obligations under the GDPR, to the extent that Service Provider is able to provide such information; and (ii) allow for and contribute to audits, including inspections, conducted by Customer or an auditor appointed by Customer; and

 (j) notify Customer promptly, and in any event within twenty-four (24) hours, of: (i) becoming aware of any Personal Data Breach affecting Relevant Personal Data; (ii) becoming aware of any material breach of this Clause 1; or (iii) receipt of any correspondence or communication from any Data Subject, Data Protection Authority or third party regarding the Processing of Relevant Personal Data.